FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: FaIRGP

 where $\sigma > 0$ is a variance term that controls the amplitude of the white noise, and we recall that $\bb$ has zero everywhere but its first entry, therefore the white noise disturbance is only applied to the uppermost box.
 When the radiative forcing $F(t)$ is deterministic, this is equivalent to adding red noise onto the global mean surface temperature, or equivalently, modelling it as an Ornstein-Uhlenbeck process\footnote{In the literature, it is common to encounter its discrete time analogue, the autoregressive process of order 1 AR(1).}.
 The corresponding diagonalised impulse response system is given by

 where derivations are detailed in Appendix~\ref{appendix:internal-variability-proof}.
-If we now again substitute the deterministic forcing $F(t)$ with the GP forcing $\sfF(t)$, it turns out that the long time regime solution to this stochastic impulse response system can be expressed as
+If we now again substitute the deterministic forcing $F(t)$ with the GP forcing $\sfF(t)$, it can be shown that the long time regime solution to this stochastic impulse response system can be expressed as

 where $\gamma_i(t, t')$ is an exponential, or Matérn-1/2, kernel function given by